AddyRdz/Final-Portfolio/Back-End-Project/README.md

 ## Spongebob's Recipe Book
 ### Overview
-Spongebob recipe book is backend database that hold recipes ther were created by spongebob.
+Spongebob recipe book is backend database that hold recipes that were created by spongebob.
+In order to be able to access the database you must also sign up through OAuth2.
 #### Situation
 #### Task
 #### Action